HeartSaVioR/storm/docs/State-checkpointing.md

     --password <arg>    Redis password (default: no password)
 ```

 You can provide multiple `namespace` options to migrate multiple namespaces at once.
+(e.g.: `--namespace total-7 --namespace partialsum-3`)
 Other options are not mandatory.
 Please note that you need to also migrate the key starting with "$checkpointspout-" since it's internal namespace of state.

 ## Checkpoint mechanism